-One core benefit of CrossFit is that it can be scaled according to the needs and fitness levels of an athlete.
-Being a sport that trains functional fitness with a goal to make day-to-day life easier, it’s a good sport for seniors who want to live a long, healthy life.
+One core benefit of functional fitness is it can be scaled according to the needs and fitness levels of the athlete.
+Being a sport that aims to better equip you for day-to-day life, functional fitness is an ideal activity for seniors who want to live a long, healthy life.
 Many gyms have a program for people who are age 50 and above.
 This kind of programming should be focused on helping older athletes with their form, taking extra care to avoid injuries.
 If you’re planning programming for an older crowd, how can you scale workouts for seniors?

 Scaling a workout isn’t about making it “easier”; it’s about making it more manageable.
 It should still be challenging.
 The point, though, is that what’s challenging for a 20-year-old could be totally unreasonable for a 50-year-old.
 It’s fully possible to scale down a WOD while keeping it tough.
 Without a little resistance, a workout can’t really do much for you.

 Here are some ways you can scale certain workouts in a way that is still challenging for seniors.

 One of the fundamental movements that athletes need to know is the pull-up.
 A full pull-up requires the athlete to lift their chin over the bar, starting from a dead hang.
 However, even for younger athletes, this is not something everyone can do from the onset.

 Try scaling pull-ups with bands.
 Bands come in different sizes, offering varied levels of resistance.
 Once a band is tied over a bar, the athlete can step into it to help lift themselves over the bar, taking away some of their own body weight.

 The bands also provide resistance on the way down.
 As the athlete develops shoulder and arm strength, they can slowly scale up by using thinner bands that offer less resistance.